aayler/gugg/README.txt

 This is the repository for the samples.

-Please visit http://soseditions.com/gugg/guggFlickrGallery.php for demonstration.
+Please visit http://soseditions.com/gugg/guggFlickrGallery.php for a demonstration.

 Thank you.